mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/client/objective_c.md

 }
 ```

-Then link the two functions them to their respective buttons at the end of the `viewDidLoad` function.
+Then link the two functions to their respective buttons at the end of the `viewDidLoad` function.

 ```objective_c
 - (void)viewDidLoad {